 A small subset of renters insist on smoking in rental cars anyway, and the consequences are not pretty.

-Cleaning Fee for Smoking in a Rental Car
+Cleaning Fee for Smoking or Vaping in a Rental Car

 If you break the rules and smoke in the car, the amount of the penalty depends on the rental car company but it is always substantial.
 For example, Budget assesses a cleaning fee of up to $250.
 Hertz and Dollar impose a penalty of $400.